Samantha Stosur: 2013: Struggles with form

 She started her year at the Brisbane International where she was seeded seventh.
 Before the tournament started, Stosur admitted that she had only ten days of practice on court since surgery to remove a spur from her left ankle.
 This was just six weeks prior to the first-round match.
 Stosur lost in the first round to Sofia Arvidsson where she committed 48 unforced errors.
-Stosur played Zheng Jie in the first round at the Apia International Sydney, where she was seeded sixth.
+Stosur played Zheng Jie in the first round at the Sydney International, where she was seeded sixth.
 She lost in a tight three-set battle.
 It was Stosur's fifth consecutive loss in Australia; however, she broke a nine-set losing streak in the country by winning the second set.
 At the Australian Open, where she was seeded ninth, Stosur broke her Australian hoodoo, by defeating Chang Kai-chen in the first round in a straight sets win.
 However, she lost in the second round to Zheng Jie for the second straight tournament despite being up 5–2 up in the third set.

-Stosur bounced back from a poor start to the season to win her second round match at the Qatar Total Open over Monica Niculescu in three sets.
+Stosur bounced back from a poor start to the season to win her second-round match at the Qatar Ladies Open over Monica Niculescu in three sets.
 She then defeated Svetlana Kuznetsova to reach the quarterfinals.
 Stosur went on to lose the quarterfinal match against Sharapova.
-She then competed at the Dubai Tennis Championships, where she was seeded seventh.
+She then competed at the Dubai Championships, where she was seeded seventh.
 She opened her campaign with a two set victory over Ekaterina Makarova and then moved into the quarterfinals after defeating Hsieh Su-wei.
 For the second week in a row Stosur lost in the quarterfinals but this time she was shocked by Roberta Vinci in straight sets.

 She then left to the United States where she played at the Indian Wells tournament.
-After a bye in the first round, she defeated young wild card Madison Keys.
+After a bye in the first round, she defeated young wildcard Madison Keys.
 Stosur then struggled past 32nd seed Peng Shuai in three sets. into the fourth round where she recovered from a set down to defeat 24th seed Mona Barthel.
 In the final game of the fourth round, she injured her right calf and was forced to forfeit the quarterfinal match against Angelique Kerber.
-The injury forced Stosur to pull out of the Miami Masters tournament.
+The injury forced Stosur to pull out of the Miami Open.
 She successfully returned to the court at the Family Circle Cup where she opened her campaign in the second round with a straight-sets win over Marina Erakovic.
 During her third-round match, Stosur was forced to retire with her recurring calf injury against qualifier Eugenie Bouchard.